 Beginning July 22, 2017, secure org connections will be required to use the latest security protocol, TLS 1.1 or higher.

-What You Need to Know (Upcoming TLS 1.0 Disablement)
+TLS Disablement Has Begun: What You Need to Know

-User browser access – Browser incompatibility will prevent your internal users accessing salesforce.com.
+User browser access could be interrupted as browser incompatibility may prevent your internal users from accessing salesforce.com.

-Microsoft email integrations – Integrations such as Salesforce for Outlook, Exchange Sync and Salesforce App for Outlook won’t work if users don’t meet compatibility requirements.
+Microsoft email integrations such as Salesforce for Outlook, Exchange Sync and Salesforce App for Outlook won’t work if users don’t meet compatibility requirements.

-API integrations – These integrations will cease to work if they are not compatible with TLS 1.1 or later.
+API integrations will cease to work if they are not compatible with TLS 1.1 or later.
 This includes .NET-based integrations that send requests to Salesforce and are not enabled with TLS 1.1 and/or TLS 1.2.